scottgoering/HeaterMeter-wiki/HeaterMeter-4.2-Assembly.md

 ## Raspberry Pi A+ Finishing

-If building for the Raspberry Pi Model A+, the steps at [[Pi A+ Modifications]] should be completed now.
+If building for the Raspberry Pi Model A+, the steps at [[Pi APlus Modifications]] should be completed now.

 ## Preparing RaspberryPi for mating